About This Blog:

 Thankfully, visibility increased and fog lifted enough several hours later for the flight to come in...

 VXP185 taxiing to the gate.
-Seven hours in a 737 for what should've been a simple two hour flight is pretty brutal.
-As one aviation YouTuber would put, "Weather is the great equalizer."
+Seven hours in a 737 for what should've been a simple two hour domestic flight is pretty brutal.
+As one aviation YouTuber would put it, "Weather is the great equalizer."

 While inconvenient for everyone else, the diversion was standard operating procedures for IFR flying.
 And this was still one of my easier (not to mention convenient!) airport runs I've done for someone!
 No hour drive to Portland or Eugene for me today!